requests-cache/aiohttp-client-cache/docs/user_guide.rst

 Expiration Precedence
 ~~~~~~~~~~~~~~~~~~~~~
-Expiration can also be set on a per-session, per-URL or per-request basis, in addition to cache
+Expiration can be set on a per-session, per-URL, or per-request basis, in addition to cache
 headers.
 When there are multiple values provided for a given request, the following order of
 precedence is used: